 After citing these definitions, without connecting "loss" to the modifying adjective "physical," Plaintiff summarily concludes that "[t]he average business entity purchasing the Cincinnati Policy would understanding the insuring language to cover the loss of access and functionality of the covered property, a restaurant, as a physical loss or damage to property."
 (Doc.
-No. 31 at 12 (emphasis in original)).
+No. 34 at 12 (emphasis in original)).
 Plaintiff argues that, at a minimum, the policy language is ambiguous, and the ambiguity must be resolved in Plaintiff's favor.
 (Id. at 13).

 As a threshold matter, the Court disagrees that the phrase "physical loss or damage to property" is ambiguous.
 See Stonebridge Life Ins.
 Co. v.
-Horne, No. W-2012-00515-COA-R3-CV, 2012 WL 5870386, at 5 (Tenn.
+Horne, No. W-2012-00515-COA-R3-CV, 2012 WL 5870386, at \5 (Tenn.
 Ct.
 App., Nov.
-21, 2012) (citing 16 Williston on Contracts § separate definitions of loss in C
+21, 2012) (citing 16 Williston on Contracts § 49:17 (4th ed.) ("A policy term will not be found to be ambiguous simply because it is not defined within the policy, or because it has more than one meaning, or a broad meaning.").